A wordlist is a list of named words; you can add new words and look up

 search order to the implementation-defined minimum search order

-(for Gforth, this is the word list Root
+(for Gforth, this is the word list Root).
+Otherwise,

 replace the existing search order with the n wid entries